max-kazak/max-kazak/README.md

 ## Hi, I'm Max 👋

-I'm a softwar engineer who's passionate about learning new technologies and applying them in real life.
+I'm a software engineer who's passionate about learning new technologies and applying them in real life.
 Check out the projects that I've worked on so far!

 ### Autonomous Cars :car: